 - Credit Union Program – The Credit Union Program licenses and regulates state-chartered credit unions.

 - Financial Services Office – The Financial Services Office is responsible for the licensure and regulation of payday lenders, finance lenders and brokers, escrow companies and check sellers, bill payers and proraters.

 - Money Transmitter Program – The Money Transmitter Program licenses and regulates money transmitters, issuers of payment instruments (money orders), traveler’s checks, and stored value cards.

 - Escrow & Mortgage Lending Office – This office is responsible for the licensure and regulation of escrow agents, residential mortgage lenders and servicers, and mortgage loan originators.

 - Enforcement Division – The Enforcement Division, on behalf of the Commissioner of the Department of Financial Protection and Innovation, enforces the laws administered by the DFPI.

-- Information Technology Office – The Information Technology Office is responsible for IT support, including software/hardware acquisition, network and user services, and the development and support of applications.
+- Information Technology Services Division – The Information Technology Services Division is responsible for IT support, including software/hardware acquisition, network and user services, and the development and support of applications.

 - Legal Division – This division serves as in-house legal counsel for all of the department’s programs and also regulates the offer and sale of securities and franchises.